-There is perhaps no more breathtaking territory than the Hudson Valley in the Fall.
+There is perhaps no more breathtaking territory than Hudson Valley New York Real Estate in the Fall.
 The gorgeous composition of blue skies reflected on vast waterways mirroring mother nature’s vibrant spectrum leaves little to be desired.
 Undulating hills, orchards bursting with ripe produce just waiting to be picked, and that fragrant chill in the air evoke an inexplicable innocence and joy to be alive.

-Whether wine tasting on the greens, window-shopping Main Street, chatting up a neighborhood café, attending a gallery exhibition, or restoring your senses with yoga in the park, the Hudson Valley is food for the soul.
+Whether wine tasting on the greens, window-shopping Main Street, chatting up a neighborhood café, attending a gallery exhibition, or restoring your senses with yoga in the park, Hudson Valley New York Real Estate is food for the soul.

 Regional facts and details: Per the Hudson Valley Tourism website, Hudson Valley New York Real Estate area is comprised of 10 counties: Westchester, Rockland, Putnam, Orange, Ulster, Dutchess, Greene, Albany, Rensselaer and Columbia.
 The latter 4 counties comprise the Upper Hudson region, Dutchess/Orange/Ulster are Mid-Hudson, and the remaining Lower Hudson.